m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/physics/collisions.md

 - `ContactBegin` occurs when two physics bodies start to collide.
 - `ContactEnd` occurs when two physics bodies stop colliding.

 When a physics event occurs, the `Physics` instance will emit an event with the type of the event type (`ContactBegin` or `ContactEnd`).
 The event object will have a `bodyA` property and a `bodyB` property, each of which is a `PhysicsBody` in the collision.
-Note that a `PhysicsBody` has a property called `entity` that is a reference to the entity to which the `PhysicsBody` is attached.
-You can use this to determine which entities are involved in the collision and trigger other behaviors.
+Note that a `PhysicsBody` has a property called `node` that is a reference to the node to which the `PhysicsBody` is attached.
+You can use this to determine which nodes are involved in the collision and trigger other behaviors.

 :::tip